IT-M365-Training/MS-4008-Microsoft-365-Copilot-Interactive-Experience-for-Executives/Instructions/Labs/Brainstorm ideas using Microsoft 365 Copilot Chat.md

 In this exercise, you'll use Use Copilot Chat to spark creative thinking and generate at least one innovative company or product idea—real or imagined—that addresses a current market need or gap.
 You’ll evaluate these ideas by identifying their potential benefits and possible challenges.

 >[!NOTE]
 >In the instructions below, we will provide a sample prompt for each step.
-While you have the option to >copy and paste these prompts, we encourage you to personalize them in your own style.
-Be creative and >experiment.
-If Copilot doesn't give you the desired output initially, refine your prompt and try again. >Remember to enjoy the process!
+While you have the option to copy and paste these prompts, we encourage you to personalize them in your own style.
->
+>If Copilot doesn't give you the desired output initially, refine your prompt.
+>Remember to enjoy the proces!

 ## Task 1: Brainstorm Ideas

 1. Open your browser and navigate to [m365copilot.com](https://m365copilot.com).